ltrinks/MiniProjects/README.md

 ## Projects

+### Day 3 Simple High Low Game (March 20)
+This was one of the first programs I attempted to make in middle school.
+I was not successful and it put me off from coding for a long time.
+I decided to revisit it.
+I was able to complete the program very fast and add a few features that I did not think of before.
+To play the game will generate a random number between 0 and 100 and will have you guess what the number is.
+The game will tell you if the guess was too high or low.
+The game ends when you guess the correct number.
+I added error handling for invalid guesses and a counter to track how many tries it took to get right.
+A guess will not be counted if it invalid.
+This was a [retty easy project but it is nice to be able to do something that I wasn't able to before.
+I wrote this program in java.

 ### Day 2 Urban Dictionary Game (March 19)
 I wanted to make a program that involved web-scraping because it is something that I have never done before.
 I decided to make a game based on Urban Dictionary because I thought it would bea fun way to learn.
 For those of you who do not know, Urban Dictionary is a website where people go to uplaod definitions and examples of current slang.